MUSE | MUN

 PLOT!
-Virelle (or Parvin) is the biological daughter of Dottore and Meluza and the successor to the Second Harbinger's seat.
+Virelle (or Parvin) is the biological daughter of Dottore and Navina and the successor to the Second Harbinger's seat.

-Just like her father, she has a lot of segments, the main one on the account being Axis ⟡.
-When there's no indicator, it's Axis who's talking.
+Just like her father, she has a lot of segments, the main one on the account being Prime ⟡.
+When there's no indicator, it's Prime who's talking.

 Do NOT interact romantically nor sexually – flirting included –, if your mun or/and your muse is under 18 years old.
 Other kinds of interaction are welcome from muns over 15 and i'm very selective when it comes to following underage muses, especially kid characters.